sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

     ```
     When prompted, press **Y** to format the drive and install WinPE.

-See WinPE: For more information about how to create a WinPE drive, see WinPE: Create USB bootable drive(winpe-create-usb-bootable-drive.md).
+For more information about how to create a WinPE drive, see [WinPE: Create USB bootable drive](winpe-create-usb-bootable-drive.md).

 ## Create Data USB partition